 The evaluation of course mastery is exclusively within the province of the instructor, and so a grade change may be initiated only by that instructor.
 However, if a formal grade is ultimately reviewed by the vice president of instruction and they find that the grade was issued for an improper reason or was arbitrary and capricious, or otherwise unlawful, the vice president may change the grade in the records of the college.

-Seattle Colleges recognizes that everyone plays a role to ensure we create and maintain an environment where students and employees are free of harassment and discrimination.
+Seattle Colleges recognizes that everyone plays a role to ensure we create and maintain an environment where students and employees are free of harassment and discrimination and bullying.

 We all must:

-- Work together to prevent any occurrence of harassment or discrimination.
+- Work together to prevent any occurrence of harassment or discrimination and bullying.

-- End harassment and discrimination if it occurs.
+- End harassment and discrimination and bullying if it occurs.

-- Remedy the effects of discrimination and harassment on the victim and on the community.
+- Remedy the effects of discrimination and harassment and bullying on the victim and on the community.

 In compliance with Title IX of the Education Amendments of 1972, Seattle Colleges does not tolerate sexual harassment or discrimination.
 It is Seattle Colleges’ goal to maintain a respectful environment that is free from harassment, discrimination, sexual violence, rape, bullying and hazing.
 The district’s Policy and Procedure 419 defines its process for investigating and responding to reports of sexual harassment and sexual discrimination